BhumBhumrapee/ray-tracing/README.md

 This image has 256 samples per pixel and is using defocus blur, that is why even image in the light seems to be blurred.
 The light source here is the white sphere on the very top of the picture.
 You can also see the shadow that depends on the light source unlike the first rendered image.
 The first noticeable thing in this picture is the presence of black spots.
-After a lot of thinking, I've come to the conclusion that this occurred because too many light rays are randomly bouncing into the background which doesn't have any color (black).
+This is due to too many light rays are randomly bouncing into the background which doesn't have any color (black).
 That is why the ball nearer to the light source have a fewer black spot because most of them are more likely to bounce into the light source.
 This could be solved with more sampling per pixel, but it will be cost more time to render.

 To work around this, I've realised that if the object is inside an enclosed space the light ray will bounce and share the light with another object more easily, as none of them will go into the void.
 To test this, I've set up a simple scene where there is a light source on the left and also a hole, the rest of the sides are closed.